Pear Cake

 Notes

-TO STORE: Leftovers will keep at room temperature, covered, for up to three days.
-If you’d like the cake to keep longer, store it in the refrigerator for up to one week.
+TO STORE: Store the cake in an airtight container at room temperature for three days or in the refrigerator for up to one week.

 Nutrition